Cló Gaelach and The Story of Us

 A blue bilingual street sign with Cló Gaelach for the Irish text and Roman letterforms for the English text.
 The sign dates to the 1950s.

-One of the final styles of official Cló Gaelach street signs from the 1950s, shortly before the writing system was decommissioned.
+One of the last official styles for Cló Gaelach street signs, created shortly before the writing system was decommissioned in the 1950s-60s.

-A cast iron English-only sign from the late 1800s (top) in contrast to an early green bilingual Cló Gaelach street sign dating to ca. 1910s.
-These green signs were considered symbols of silent rebellion in Ireland before independence.
+A cast-iron English-only sign from the late 1800s (top), in contrast to an early green bilingual Cló Gaelach street sign dating to before independence in Ireland.
+These green signs were considered symbols of national identity and silent rebellion before independence in Ireland.

 After Independence

-Irish lettering kept its symbolic role after independence in Ireland.
-According to the National Library of Ireland, one of the first visual marks of the Irish Provisional Government in 1922 was the overprinting of English stamps with Irish lettering.
-By the 1926 Census, Cló Gaelach still carried strong associations with Irish identity, language and statehood.
+Irish lettering remained important after Ireland gained independence.
+According to the National Library of Ireland, one of the first visual marks of the 1922 Irish Provisional Government was the overprinting of British stamps with Irish lettering.3

-In hindsight, the loss of Irish lettering came at a considerable cultural cost too.
+In retrospect, we might say that the loss of Irish lettering came at a considerable cultural cost, especially when we consider how it might have evolved alongside today’s design industry.

 "The first logo of the Irish Provisional Government", 1922.
 (Courtesy of the National Library of Ireland)

-3 Bolger, MA (2016) Designing modern Ireland: the role of graphic design in the construction of modern Ireland at home and abroad (1949-1979) PhD thesis.
+4. Bolger, Mary Ann (2016) Designing modern Ireland: the role of graphic design in the construction of modern Ireland at home and abroad (1949-1979) PhD thesis.
 School of Arts & Humanities.
 Royal Irish Academy.
+Available: Royal College of Art

-Also see: Bolger, MA.
-(2008) Design Factory: On the Edge of Europe.
+• Bolger, Mary Ann (2008) Design Factory: On the Edge of Europe.
 Lilliput Press.